RescueSocial/Amber-Heard_Disinformation_Operations_Bots/NLU Labeling, Monitoring Cross-Platforms/README.md

 <i><b>Labels are:</b> support, defense, offense, defense_against (focused on victim - target of operations)</i>
 <br><b>Demo Videos:</b>

+<b>Monitoring is easier than responding with NLG,</b> hence, 'like-bots' are easier to create, and there are many of them.
+They sometimes do classification mistakes, creating preliminary precedence for gamification analysis of them and reverse engineering.

 <i>Data used in NLU Testing Analysis is in /Testing Data folder</i>
 <br>Dashboard files show of using program to run the monitoring bot.
 Monitoring js files are included.